 It's gorgeous, durable, and comfy to sit on, but is it possible that you are ruining your leather furniture without even realizing it?
 Avoid these common leather furniture mistakes.

 Proximity to Heat and Sunlight

 The placement of furniture in a living room is often done with a thought towards convenience and visual appeal.
-But if you've placed a piece of leather furniture too close to heating vents or any type of heating unit, then you risk damage to your leather furniture.
+If you've placed a piece of leather furniture too close to heating vents or any type of heating unit, though, then you risk damage to your leather furniture.